 Setting up Tube Archivist with Docker#

 Tube Archivist requires Docker.
 Please make sure that Docker is installed and running on your computer before continuing.
-Docker is required because Tube Archivist depends on three main components split up into separate containers.
-Solutions that do not utilize the containers are largely untested and unsupported.

 For minimal system requirements, the Tube Archivist stack needs around 2GB of available memory for a small testing setup and around 4GB of available memory for a mid to large sized installation.
 Minimum requirements for CPU are usually expected to be dual core with 4 threads, with better performance coming from quad core and higher, and more available threads.